codenibler/hardware_wallet_rebalancer/README.md

 TELEGRAM_CHAT_ID=numeric_chat_id
 ```

-Export only public account identifiers from Trezor Suite:
+Fill in env vars with XPUBS from Trezor Suite / other hardware wallets.
+For these holdings in particular,
 - Bitcoin: open each funded account, select **Details**, then **Show public
   key**.
 Include every used account and account type.
 - Ethereum and LINK: use the verified Ethereum receive address.
 LINK is read